w3c/securityig/CONTRIBUTING.md

 ## I don't work for a W3C Member.
 Can I join the group?

-Potentially, yes (per this policy).
+Potentially, yes (per the charter).

 ## I work for a W3C Member.
 Can I join as an Invited Expert?